Lekuruu/snowflake/README.md

 - [ ] Custom Features
     - [ ] Singleplayer Mode
     - [ ] Ninja AI
+    - [x] Beta mode

 ## Setup

-This setup requires you to have a working installation of houdini with dash, as well as a copy of [python](https://python.org) (3.8 to 3.12).
+This setup requires you to have a working installation of [Houdini](https://github.com/solero/houdini) with [Dash](https://github.com/solero/dash), as well as a copy of [Python](https://python.org) (3.8 to 3.12).
-There is some necessary configuration to get this working, which I will cover in the following sections.
+There is some necessary configuration to get this working, which will be covered in the following sections.

-### Changing the wns url
+### Changing the WNS URL

-The card-jitsu snow engine needs a special "wns url", to be able to connect to the right server.
+The Card-Jitsu Snow engine needs a special "WNS URL", to be able to connect to the right server.
-You can find this url inside your `index.html` file, and searching for "wns".
+You can find this URL inside your `index.html` file, and searching for "wns".

-If you have houdini set up with [wand](https://github.com/solero/wand), it would look something like this:
+If you have Houdini set up with [Wand](https://github.com/solero/wand), it would look something like this:

 1. Open the `templates/vanilla-media/play/index.html.template` file in your editor of choice